MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_01L01_Prepare_for_deployment_of_AVD_AADDS.md

 > **Note**: Before you can sign in to the newly Azure AD DS joined computer, you need to add the user account you intend to sign in with to the **AAD DC Administrators** Azure AD group.
 This Azure AD group is created automatically in the Azure AD tenant associated with the Azure subscription where you provisioned the Azure AD DS instance.

-> **Note**: You have the option of populating this group with existing Azure AD user accounts when you provision an Azure AD DS instance.
+> **Note**: You have the option of populating this group with existing Azure AD user accounts when you provision a Microsoft Entra DS instance.

 1. From your lab computer, in the Azure portal, from the Cloud Shell pane, run the following to add the **aadadmin1** Azure AD user account to the **AAD DC Administrators** Azure AD group: